MarvNC/cc-cedict-yomitan/readme.md

 This repository is automatically updated daily and the dictionary files are built from [the latest dumps](https://www.mdbg.net/chinese/dictionary?page=cedict) using the [convert script](./convert.js) in this repository.

+For more Yomitan dictionaries and tools, see [Yomichan Dictionaries](https://github.com/MarvNC/yomichan-dictionaries).

 ## Download CC-CEDICT for Yomitan

 The download links below will always point toward the latest release.